rockandruby/shopping_cart/README.md

 You should the following association for your user model "has_many :orders, :class_name => 'ShoppingCart::Order'".

 Cart can process any product type quantity, you just need to add the following association to your product model(e.g. Book, Magazine etc.)
 "has_many :order_items, :class_name => 'ShoppingCart::OrderItem', as: :productable".
+Also your model must have 'price' attribute.

+You form should include following fields: hidden field "name='model' value='your model class'" e.g. "value='@book.class'".
+ "name='quantity'".
+ hidden field "name='id' value='@book.id'".

+Submit your form on the following path shopping_cart.order_items_path.